 The consolidated financial statements have been audited by the independent registered public accounting firm, which was given unrestricted access to all financial records and related data, including minutes of all meetings of stockholders, the Board of Directors and committees of the Board.
 Reports of the independent registered public accounting firm, which includes the independent registered public accounting firm's attestation of the effectiveness of the Company's internal control over financial reporting are also presented within this document.

-/s/Joseph C. Muscari /s/John A. Sorel

-Chairman of the Board Senior Vice President, Finance

-and Chief Executive Officer and Chief Financial Officer
+/s/ Joseph C. Muscari Chairman of the Board and Chief Executive Officer /s/ John A. Sorel Senior Vice President, Finance and Chief Financial Officer

-/s/Michael A. Cipolla

-Vice President, Corporate Controller

-and Chief Accounting Officer
+/s/ Michael A. Cipolla Vice President, Corporate Controller and Chief Accounting Officer

 February 27, 2008